 Enable Data Transformations and Enterprise Sharing of Datasets

 In this on-demand webinar, learn how to easily and wisely share datasets created in Power BI Desktop.
 We tell you about Power BI dataflows and certified datasets, the time-saving functions that allow analysts to share their valuable work with other report writers.

 With shared datasets, a single dataset can be used by multiple reports, across workspaces.
-Learning from a Power BI power user in this recording, you learn how Power BI dataflows and certified datasets work, why they exist, and how they are going to improve your business intelligence reporting performance and overall enterprise analytics.
+In this recording, you learn how Power BI dataflows and certified datasets work, why they exist, and how they are going to improve your business intelligence reporting performance and overall enterprise analytics.

 Until recently, analysts working in Power BI Desktop could not easily extend their datasets for use by other report writers.
 Those datasets could only be used and accessed through an analyst’s workspace and apps.
 To share the dataset, there were two options: one was to perform a do over, cleansing and transforming the data.
 The other option was an enterprise-level data cleansing and transformation process.
 Thankfully, Microsoft provided dataflows, shared datasets and certified datasets as an in-between solution.